-After viewing the cancerous blight that mountain top removal (MTR) strip mining was creating throughout my beloved Appalachian Mountains, I was compelled to make a documentary film, Goodbye Gauley Mountain: An Ecosexual Goes Home.
+After viewing the cancerous blight that mountain top removal (MTR) strip mining was creating throughout my beloved Appalachian Mountains, I was compelled to make a documentary film, Goodbye Gauley Mountain: An Ecosexual Love Story.
 For many years I was not aware of the full scale of destruction that MTR strip mining had caused because mining companies intentionally keep it well hidden from public view.
-People usually only see it from an airplane, which I eventually did on a trip home to West Virginia 5 years ago in 2007.
+People can only see it from an airplane, which I eventually did on a trip home to West Virginia 5 years ago in 2007.
 The destruction I witnessed made the hair on the back of my neck stand up.
 I was compelled to start doing research about how much, and what kind of destruction was taking place in the state where I was born and to the mountains that I deeply love.

 My hope for this film, in addition for it being a compelling story, is that it will inspire and raise awareness in groups of people not normally associated with the environmental movement, especially as GLBTQ communities.
 (We’d like to see an E added for ecosexual!)
 There are relatively few films about environmental issues that feature out queer people.
-Gays, lesbians, transgendered people can live without gay marriage, but they cannot live without clean air and water, and fertile soil to grow our food.
+Gays, lesbians, transgendered people can live without gay marriage, but they cannot live without clean air and water, or fertile soil to grow our food.
 Films have been a powerful source of inspiration for changing the way I view the world, and I hope this film will help others to see that the Appalachian Mountains and the people who live among them are worth fighting to preserve for the good of the whole planet.
 MTR is part of overarching global environmental crises that we all need to pay attention to in order to try to slow down the damage that is being done and help shift the rate of environmental decline earth is currently undergoing.